 It is true that SPD has recently been changing tactics with potentially clashing groups since the Milo Yiannopoulos event and protest at the University of Washington on Jan.
 20 that left many wounded from brawls and left Joshua Dukes shot.
 At that event, police held the line around the perimeter of the crowd, letting brawls clash below and pepper spray exchange between supporters and protesters.
 Since then, and after much scrutiny, SPD has decided to take the tactic of bicycle barricades often between opposing parties.

 This time, however, it was taken a step further by preventing one group from advancing to their free speech destination altogether for quite some time.
 In addition, Gibson explained in a live video posted to Facebook late Sunday night that SPD set up the metal fence barricades around the Westlake stage before Patriot Prayer arrived.

 Protesters did eventually reach Westlake Park.
 Upon arrival, much of the time was spent yelling boos and flipping the bird.

 “They just overpowered anything and everything that we had to say,” Gibson explained in his live post.
 “I could not hear anything … it was weird.
 I’ve never had such a tough crowd.”

 Gibson didn’t understand why the crowd booed a woman who got on stage selectively reading Martin Luther King Jr quotes that appeared to condemn protests.
-Gibson thought she was receiving boos simply because she was White and reading MLK Jr quotes.
+Gibson thought she was receiving boos simply because she was white and reading the quotes.

 “It’s social inequality everywhere we go,” Ford said.
 “I’m talking about everything … I’m not born into the stuff that you were born into, I’m not privileged like you!”